 A macOS update takes some time, especially for those from an old macOS version to the latest.
 For example, some Mac users report that several hours are needed to upgrade from macOS Mojave or earlier to the latest macOS Big Sur or Monterey.

-If you also upgrade your Mac from the earlier macOS, give it more time.
+If you also upgrade your Mac from an earlier macOS, give it more time.
 Perhaps you think the Software Update gets stuck, just wait it out.
 During the process, remember to keep your Mac charged.
-Also, don't let your Mac enter into sleep mode or close the MacBook lid.
+Also, don't let your Mac enter sleep mode or close the MacBook lid.

 Check the compatibility of the macOS version